nica-f/uv-k5-firmware-custom-joaquimorg/README.md

 # UV-K5 Open Radio Firmware

 ## .....
-Work in PROGRESS .....
+Work in PROGRESS - not for everyday use .....
+> [!WARNING]
+> To test this version you must bear in mind that it can corrupt the data in the eeprom, so you must make a backup before using this version.
+> In this version, many of the core components are being rewritten, not all features will be available and may never be.

+## Major changes in this version

+- New graphic functions and fonts, based on Adafruit-GFX-Library
+- New interface
+- Using FreeRTOS
+- and others....

 ## Open implementation of the Quansheng UV-K5/K6/5R firmware

-This is a very customized version of DualTachyon's open firmware found [here](https://github.com/DualTachyon/uv-k5-firmware) ... a cool achievement !
+Based on *egzumer* repository and the work of DualTachyon's open firmware found [here](https://github.com/DualTachyon/uv-k5-firmware) ... a cool achievement !

 > [!WARNING]
 > *Use this firmware at your own risk (entirely).
 There is absolutely no guarantee that it will work in any way shape or form on your radio(s), it may even brick your radio(s), in which case, you'd need to buy another radio.*